ccfs-cup/Adaptive-Weight-Physics-Informed-Neural-Network/Readme.md

 ## Quick verification

-The rapid test file for prediction results is used to save the prediction results and fine-tuning results of the trained model, so as to visualize the prediction curves of the Da Man, No. 13 Well and Zhangye Farm.
+The quick_test.py is used to save the prediction results and fine-tuning results of the trained model, so as to visualize the prediction curves of the Da Man, No. 13 Well and Zhangye Farm.

 ## Folder Description